 The Collection Development policy of Middlebury College Library furnishes general written guidelines that relate the Library's collection-development efforts to the needs and interests of the Middlebury College community.
 Because it is the College's chief provider of books, maps, serials, government documents, microforms, bibliographic databases, and other materials, the Library's central purpose is to support first the teaching and learning activities that uphold the curriculum, and second the research and service responsibilities of the College.

 Middlebury College is principally an undergraduate, liberal arts institution of higher learning; its mission is to ensure that student educational experiences in the liberal arts are both broad and deep.
 The College offers students a curriculum that exhibits wide representation of academic disciplines, and privileges classroom teaching over scholarly research, although it supports both endeavors aggressively.

-The Library has responsibility for developing the collection, with final authority for the selection of materials belonging to the Dean of Library and Information Services.
-Academic faculty and students are an important source of requests for the purchase of library materials and the Library strongly encourages College community members to participate in this process by filling out our Suggest a Library Purchase form.
+The Library has responsibility for developing the collection, with final authority for the selection of materials belonging to the Dean of the Library.
+Academic faculty and students are an important source of requests for the purchase of library materials, and the Library strongly encourages College community members to participate in this process by filling out our Suggest a Library Purchase form.

 Types of Materials

 - Monographs.
 For print, hardbound editions usually are purchased for the humanities and paperbound for the sciences and social sciences.
 The library also acquires electronic books.

 - Journals/Serials.
 The Library subscribes to journals and newspapers as well as other serials in appropriate subject fields.
 Duplicate subscriptions are avoided whenever possible.
 The electronic format is preferred.
 Requests for new subscriptions and periodical backfiles are reviewed on a case-by-case basis by Library staff.